Frequently Asked Questions

-I’m new to this – how and why does anamorphic 4K cinema deliver higher performance and how does it compare to just zooming up a movie?
+I’m new to this – how and why does anamorphic 4K cinema deliver higher performance and how do I watch 16:9 TV content on that bigger screen?

 Should I use the Paladin DCR or standard Paladin lens?

 Both models employ the highest performance optical technology available for their respective resolutions.
 For native 4K/4096 projectors (all Sony and JVC 4K/4096 models in 2019) use the Paladin DCR.
-For native 4K/3840 projectors (especially projectors using DLP 4K XPR microdisplay panels) and other 16:9 native projectors use the Paladin.
+For native 4K/3840 projectors (especially projectors using DLP 4K XPR microdisplay panels) and other 16:9 native projectors such as from Digital Projection, Epson and Benq, use the Paladin.
 However, note that many 4K/4096 models also have modes to use the standard Paladin as well, albeit with the lower pixel count and therefore lower detail and brightness compared to using the Paladin DCR.

 How do these lenses attach to the projector?

 Panamorph lenses attach using the included XM2 steel attachment plate sandwiched between the projector and ceiling mount or attached to a shelf below the projector.

 What are the theater guidelines for best use of these anamorphic lenses?